 Note that Hokkaido’s very first Shinkansen train will start operation in 2016 Spring, connecting northern Honshu island (Shin-Aomori station) with the city of Hakodate on the southern tip of Hokkaido island (Shin-Hakodate-Hokuto).
 The Shinkansen route will eventually extend further into Hokkaido (likely up to the city of Sapporo), making high speed rail traffic between Honshu and Hokkaido possible.

-I have been to Japan 17 times and can never get enough.
+I have been to Japan over 20 times and can never get enough.
 I’ve been all over Japan but still have so many places to see.
 What I do know is that Hokkaido has a special place in my travel heart.
 So hard to say where the best places are in Hokkaido…but here I’m listing those 10 places which I truly treasure.
 If you haven’t been there, please go and enjoy!

 1. Whooper (or Hooper) Swans

 These graceful birds annually migrate from upper Siberia in Russia to the relatively less harsh winters of eastern Hokkaido Island of northern Japan.
 They congregate on the warmer waters of Lake Kussharo, about an hour north of Kushiro town.
 From the little village of Kawayu Onsen (with lots of thermal activity and hot springs) it is about 15 km by road to the lake where the swans congregate in two spots (Ikenoyu and Kotan).
 Both places have very hot spring water flowing into the frozen waters of the lake so feel free to soak in the water with the swans but don’t get burnt in the hot water.
 While the swans are not particularly welcoming, they won’t bite!